Broken World (Millennium): Plot

-In Williston, North Dakota, a stable-hand named Sally Dumont (Ingrid Kavelaars) is attacked and left unconscious after she finds a horse has been murdered in its stall.
-Private investigation organization the Millennium Group send offender profiler Frank Black (Lance Henriksen) to investigate, as twenty-one horses have been killed in the same manner over the past two years in the area.
+In Williston, North Dakota, a stable-hand named Sally Dumont (Ingrid Kavelaars) is attacked and left unconscious after she finds a horse has been killed in its stall.
+The Millennium Group sends consultant Frank Black (Lance Henriksen) to investigate, as twenty-one horses have been killed in the same manner over the past two years in the area.
 Black believes the culprit is in the early stages of developing into a sexually motivated serial killer.
 Investigating the stables, the word "help" is found written in human blood, while semen is found near where the horse was killed.
-Black concludes the killer is struggling with the new feelings of having attacked a person and not an animal.
+Black concludes the suspect is struggling with the new feelings of having attacked a person and not an animal.

-The killer—Willi Borgsen (Van Quattro)—is next seen attacking pigs in a trailer using a cattle prod.
-Borgsen is accosted by the pigs' owner, and responds by turning the cattle prod on him.
+The suspect—Willi Borgsen (Van Quattro)—is next seen attacking pigs in a trailer using a cattle prod.
+Borgsen is accosted by the pigs' owner and responds by turning the cattle prod on him.
 The victim's body is later found in a nearby thicket.
 Black examines the scene, determining from the bootprints and evidence of the cattle prod being used that the killer works in a slaughterhouse.

-Another human victim is later found on a farm, alongside another dead horse.
-The phrase "thank you" is daubed on a nearby wall.
-The North Dakota police set up an anonymous phone number to appeal for information, which Borgsen uses to taunt Black by describing the pleasure he derives from killing.
-Black consults with a veterinarian, Claudia Vaughan (Jo Anderson), about the case, and learns that the area is home to a Premarin farm—estrogen for pharmaceutical use is derived from the urine of mares which are kept pregnant, their foals killed for meat to be exported.
+Another human victim is later found on a farm, alongside another dead horse; the phrase "thank you" is daubed on a nearby wall.
+The state police set up an anonymous phone number to appeal for information, which Borgsen uses to taunt Black by describing the pleasure he derives from killing.
+Black consults with a veterinarian, Claudia Vaughan (Jo Anderson), and learns that the area is home to a Premarin farm—estrogen for pharmaceutical use is derived from the urine of mares which are kept pregnant, their foals killed for meat to be exported.
 Black feels the killer may have been raised on one of these farms.

 Borgsen contacts Black again, confessing that his latest killing has not satisfied him.
-Black warns that his urges will only grow, and will never be satisfied again.
+Black warns that his urges will only grow and never be satisfied.
 When Borgsen hangs up, Black deduces that Vaughan is to be the next victim.
 Black, fellow Group member Peter Watts (Terry O'Quinn) and Sheriff Falkner (John Dennis Johnston) track the kidnapped Vaughan to an equine slaughterhouse.
 Falkner is attacked and incapacitated by Borgsen as Black locates a still-living Vaughan, who has been hung by her jacket from a meat hook.
 Black is then confronted by Borgsen, who knocks him down with the cattle prod.
-Borgsen is about to kill Black with a captive bolt pistol, but is trampled to death by several escaped horses.
+Borgsen is about to kill Black with a captive bolt pistol but is trampled to death by several escaped horses.